Democrats boycotting Trump's State of the Union

 Rep. Barbara Lee

-Rep. Barbara Lee, D-Calif., will not be attending the State of the Union, her press secretary, Tasion Kwamilele, told KQED.
+Rep. Barbara Lee, D-Calif., will not be attending the State of the Union.

+"I will not attend the #SOTU tonight and listen to President Trump’s hateful agenda," Lee wrote on Instagram Tuesday.
+"Instead, I will be joining my fellow warrior women at the #StateOfOURUnion.
+We will organize, we will uplift & we will empower."

 Rep. John Lewis

-Citing Trump’s reported comments about “s--thole" countries, Rep. John Lewis, D-Ga., said he will not go to the State of the Union.
+Citing Trump’s reported comments about “s--thole" countries, Rep. John Lewis, D-Ga., said he would not go to the State of the Union.

 “I cannot in all good conscience be in a room with what he has said about so many Americans.
 I just cannot do it.
 I wouldn’t be honest with myself,” he told MSNBC.
 “I don’t appreciate him, and I wouldn’t waste my time sitting in that House listening to what he has to say.”